-The UK corporation tax rate will increase from 19% to 25% from 1 April 2023.
+The Finance Act 2021 was substantially enacted in May 2021 and has increased the corporation tax rate to from 19% to 25% with effect from 1 April 2023.
+The deferred taxation balances have been measured using the rates expected to apply in the reporting periods when the timing differences reverse.
+The impact of this change in tax rate is £nil (2023: £678k).
 The deferred taxation balances have been measured using the rates expected to apply in the reporting periods when the timing differences reverse.